Andrija Artuković: Ustaše activities

-Artuković joined the Croatian nationalist and terrorist Ustaše organisation which had been formed in 1929 and in 1932, he was one of the organisers of their small Velebit uprising in Lika, which involved an attack on a Yugoslav gendarmerie station by a group of Ustaše.
+Artuković joined the Croatian nationalist and terrorist Ustaše organisation which had been formed in 1929 and 1932, he was one of the organisers of their small Velebit uprising in Lika, which involved an attack on a Yugoslav gendarmerie station by a group of Ustaše.
 Artuković fled Yugoslavia before the uprising commenced, escaping via Rijeka to Venice on 31 August.
 On arrival in Italy, the poglavnik (supreme leader) of the Ustaše, Ante Pavelić, appointed Artuković as an adjutant to Main Ustaša Headquarters and commander of all Ustaše in Italy, and Artuković adopted the pseudonym "Hadžija" (pilgrim).
 The uprising he helped organise was quickly and brutally suppressed by the Yugoslav authorities, which brought the Ustaše some public attention and prestige.

 In Italy, Artuković came into conflict with a group of supporters of fellow Ustaša Mijo Babić (known as "Giovanni").
 In late 1933, Artuković left the country.
-After that he went to Budapest then Vienna where he was arrested and briefly detained in March 1934 before being expelled from Austria.
+After that, he went to Budapest and then Vienna, where he was arrested and briefly detained in March 1934 before being expelled from Austria.
 He returned to Budapest, then after meeting Pavelić in Milan in early October, he travelled to London.
-He was arrested there after the Ustaše assassination of the Yugoslav King Alexander I in Marseilles, France.
+He was arrested there after the Ustaše assassination of the Yugoslav King Alexander I in Marseille, France.

-After his arrest he was handed over to French authorities, and spent three months in a Paris prison.
-In January 1935 he was extradited to Yugoslavia, and after 16 months spent in prison in Belgrade, he was acquitted by the Court for the Protection of the State.
-He was released on 16 April 1936, and briefly returned to Gospić before travelling to Austria in May.
-He later went to Germany, where he was involved in spreading Ustaše propaganda.
-In early 1937 he was living in Berlin when he was interrogated by the Gestapo, and under threat of arrest, he fled to France.
-This was followed by a stint in Budapest after which he returned to Berlin.
+After his arrest, he was handed over to French authorities and spent three months in a Paris prison.
+In January 1935, he was extradited to Yugoslavia, and after 16 months spent in prison in Belgrade, he was acquitted by the Court for the Protection of the State.
+He was released on 16 April 1936 and briefly returned to Gospić before travelling to Austria in May.
+He later went to Germany, where he spread Ustaše propaganda.
+In early 1937, he was living in Berlin when he was interrogated by the Gestapo, and under threat of arrest, he fled to France.
+This was followed by a stint in Budapest, after which he returned to Berlin.
 By the late 1930s, the Ustaše had adopted the fascist principles of their financial backer and protector, Italy.